For network and security purposes, you can create an NSX-T cloud account and associate it with one or more vCenter cloud accounts.

 If you are using NSX-T with a VMware Cloud on AWS cloud account in a cloud template, the NSX-T cloud account must use the Policy NSX mode.

 The Policy setting refers to the NSX-T Policy API form of NSX-T.

 - Manager mode

-Existing NSX-T endpoints or cloud accounts that are upgraded from an earlier version of vRealize Automation that did not provide a Policy option are treated as Manager mode NSX-T cloud accounts.
+Existing NSX-T cloud accounts that were created in an earlier version of vRealize Automation Cloud are treated as Manager mode NSX-T cloud accounts.

 The Manager mode is supported for NSX-T 2.4, NSX-T 3.0, and NSX-T 3.1 forward.